Steve Clark (soccer): Portland Timbers

 On April 6, 2021, Clark made his Champions League debut as Portland opened the 2021 season with a 2–2 draw against C.D.
 Marathón.
 He kept a clean sheet in the return leg to help the Timbers to a 5–0 win, advancing 7–2 on aggregate.
 On April 18, in Portland's first MLS game of the season, Clark had to come off in a 1–0 loss to Cascadia Cup rivals Vancouver Whitecaps FC due to a thigh injury.
 He would miss the Timbers next 6 MLS games and the CCL quarterfinal matchup with Club América, a 4–2 aggregate loss.
 Portland finished 4th in the West, with Clark making 24 appearances and keeping 7 clean sheets in regular season play.
+Clark had a 78.2% save percentage in the regular season, which was second-highest in the entire league.
 In the playoffs, Clark played every minute of Portland's 4 games and kept 2 clean sheets, helping the Timbers reach MLS Cup 2021, where they lost 4–2 on penalties to NYCFC.